 In any combat in Saigon the SV player always has a bonus Battle Die if he is defending.

 Certain events on the cards will allow the players bonus Battle Dice.

-Each Objective token allows the player to reroll one of their battle dice.
+Each Objective token allows the player to receive 1 bonus Battle Die.